rscircus/rscircus.github.io/content/posts/2020-02-22-transformer.md

 ## Conclusion

-Today we had a look at the Encoder-Decoder architecture and setup and bugfixed the annotated ipynb on Google Colab.
+Today we had a look at the Encoder-Decoder architecture and setup and fixed bugs in the annotated ipynb on Google Colab.
 You can find it [in the overall implementation at the bottom](#overall-implementation).
 Unfortunately this implementation doesn't work as of today, as we soon run out of memory on the free Colab tier:

 ![](https://rscircus.github.io/assets/img/20200222_Transformer_OutOfMemory.png)